Symphony No. 1 (Raff): History

 The work was Raff's first numbered symphony, though not the first symphony he had written.
 He composed a Grand Symphony in E minor, WoO.
 18, in 1854, but only two of the work's original five movements survive.

 Raff entered the completed symphony in a competition organized in Vienna, sponsored by Gesellschaft der Musikfreunde and judged by Ferdinand Hiller, Carl Reinecke, Robert Volkmann and Vinzenz Lachner.
 It won first prize out of 32 entries.

 The symphony was premiered in February 1863 in Vienna at the Musikverein, conducted by Joseph Hellmesberger Sr. It is dedicated to Charles Alexander, Grand Duke of Saxe-Weimar-Eisenach and was published in 1864 in Leipzig by J. Schuberth & Co.
 The duration is between 60 and 70 minutes.

-Scoring and structure
+Music

-The symphony is scored for 2 flutes, 2 oboes, 2 clarinets in A, 2 bassoons, 4 horns in F, 2 trumpets in F, 2 trombones, bass trombone, timpani and strings.
+The symphony is scored for 2 flutes, 2 oboes, 2 clarinets in A, 2 bassoons, 4 horns in F, 2 trumpets in F, 2 trombones, bass trombone, timpani, and strings.

 The symphony is structured in five movements: